 The examination of a bone marrow sample stained for iron, such as Prussian blue stain, will reveal reduced amounts of iron in macrophages.

 Most patients are asymptomatic and identified through a blood test.
 Pallor is the most important clinical sign, but it is not usually visible unless hemoglobin falls to 7 g/dL to 8 g/dL.
 A thorough history may reveal fatigue, a decreased ability to work, shortness of breath, or worsening congestive heart failure.
-Children may have cognitive impairment and developmental delay.
+Children may have cognitive impairment and developmental delays.
 Patients should be questioned regarding their diet as well as asked about any bleeding from menorrhagia or gastrointestinal sources.
 The physical exam may reveal pale skin and conjunctiva, resting tachycardia, congestive heart failure, and guaiac-positive stool.

 Laboratory evaluation will identify anemia.
-Hemoglobin indices in iron deficiency will demonstrate low mean corpuscular hemoglobin and mean corpuscular hemoglobin.
+The hemoglobin indices in iron deficiency will demonstrate a low mean corpuscular hemoglobin and mean corpuscular hemoglobin volume.
 Hematoscopy shows microcytosis, hypochromia, and anisocytosis, as reflected by a red cell distribution width higher than the reference range.
 Serum levels of ferritin, iron, and transferrin saturation will be decreased.
 Serum ferritin is a measure of the total body iron stores.
 The total iron-binding capacity will be increased.
 Stool for occult blood may reveal a gastrointestinal source of bleeding.
 A simple mean corpuscular hemoglobin/RBC index, or Mentzer index, can help differentiate between the two causes of microcytic/hypochromic anemia.
-These causes are an iron deficiency and thalassemia minor.
+These causes are iron deficiency and thalassemia minor.
 An index greater than 15 suggests iron deficiency, while an index less than 11 suggests thalassemia minor.
 The definitive test to rule out thalassemia minor is hemoglobin electrophoresis.
 Other tests like an iron profile are necessary for severe anemia or when anemia does not respond to iron therapy.
 Low ferritin is a reliable marker of iron deficiency.
 However, a ferritin level that is within the reference range or elevated is not very useful in patients with inflammatory conditions such as malignancies, infection, and collagen disease.
 This is because it is an acute-phase reactant.
 The standard for establishing iron deficiency is a bone marrow aspiration or biopsy followed by iron staining since it is unaffected by inflammation.
 However, the cost and invasiveness of this test make it less feasible; it is rarely performed for this reason.

-The treatment of iron-deficient anemia includes treating the underlying cause, such as gastrointestinal bleeding, and oral iron supplementation.
+The treatment of iron-deficiency anemia includes treating the underlying cause, such as gastrointestinal bleeding and oral iron supplementation.
 Iron supplementation should be taken without food to increase absorption.
 Low gastric pH facilitates iron absorption.
-A rapid response to treatment is often seen in 14 days.
-It is manifested by the rise in hemoglobin level.
+Rapid response to treatment is often seen in 14 days.
+It is manifested by the rise in hemoglobin levels.
 Iron supplementation is needed for at least three months to replenish tissue iron stores and should proceed for at least a month even after hemoglobin has returned to normal levels.
 Ferrous sulfate is an inexpensive and effective therapy, usually given in two to three divided doses daily.
 The adverse effects of oral iron include constipation, nausea, decreased appetite, and diarrhea.
 Intravenous iron may be required if the patient is intolerant to oral iron, has malabsorption such as celiac disease, post-gastrectomy, or achlorhydria, or the losses are too high for oral therapy.
 Although intravenous iron is more reliably and quickly distributed to the reticuloendothelial system than oral iron, it does not provide for a more rapid increase in hemoglobin levels.

 The most common adverse effect of intravenous iron is nausea.
 While rare, anaphylaxis may occur with intravenous iron infusions.
 Extravasation of iron solutions into the subcutaneous tissue causes brownish stains that can be permanent and aesthetically unpleasant for the patient.
 Dietary counseling is usually necessary for management.
-Teenage girls who are experiencing excessive menstrual blood loss may benefit from iron and hormonal therapy.,,
+Teenage girls who are experiencing excessive menstrual blood loss may benefit from iron and hormonal therapy.

 The short-term prognosis for most patients is excellent.
 However, if the underlying cause is not corrected, the prognosis is poor.